aldunson/bicep-registry-modules-cwyd/avm/ptn/ai/chat-with-your-data/README.md

 ### Parameter: `conversationFlow`

 Chat conversation type: custom or byod.
+If the database type is PostgreSQL, set this to custom.

 - Required: No
 - Type: string